A recruitment review of China's financial markets for Q1 2018

 According to the recent policy changes and rumours, regulators are most likely to open the payment license application to the foreign players quite soon in Q2 of the year.
 On the other hand, local players have also trying to use their offshore entities to participate in this movement.

-Our Forecast: Though still hard to forecast, it is definitely that the global payment companies & local payment companies’ offshore arms are going to hire more business development professional with an international approach.
+Though still hard to forecast, it is definitely that the global payment companies and local payment companies’ offshore arms are going to hire more business development professional with an international approach.
 Since these people usually know the nuance of cross-border transactions.
 These professionals are also generally good at helping to land top-tier local clients due to past deal experiences.

 This is probably one of the most heated topics recently.
 Until recently, financial services joint ventures in China are usually seen as bad examples of how local giants take advantages of their MNC counterparties.